 As discussed in Section C of this staff report (above), adequate public resources and infrastructure exist to serve the proposed single-family dwelling.
-The Channel Islands Beach Community Service District will continue to provide water and sewage disposal services to the subject property.
+The CIBSD will continue to provide water, sewage and waste disposal services to the subject property.
 Adequate fire flow, access, and response times exist for fire protection purposes.
 VCFPD reviewed the project and conditioned the project to comply with the applicable standards of the Ventura County Fire Code and VCFPD ordinances (Exhibit 4, Condition Nos.
-30 through 34).
-Furthermore, the proposed project will not generate new traffic beyond customary vehicle trips associated with the development of a single-family dwelling.
-Ocean Drive and the surrounding public road network are adequate to continue serving the new single-family dwelling.
-The applicant will be required to construct sidewalks adjacent the property street frontage (Exhibit 4, Condition of Approval No. 24).
-The applicant designed the proposed project to comply with the standards set forth in the Coastal Commission's Sea Level Rise Policy Guidance (Exhibit 6, GeoSoils, Inc., April 29, 2021).
+31 through 34).
+The Project was found to have no impact to the provision of public safety services such as Police and Fire.
+Furthermore, the proposed Project will not generate new traffic beyond customary vehicle trips associated with the development of a single-family dwelling.
+Ocean Drive and the surrounding public road network are adequate to continue serving the new singlefamily dwelling.
+The applicant will be required to construct sidewalks adjacent the property street frontage (Exhibit 4, Condition of Approval No. 25).
+The applicant designed the proposed project to comply with the standards set forth in the Coastal Commission's Sea Level Rise Policy Guidance (Exhibit 5, Nobel Consultants-GEC., Inc., June 2021).
 The proposed project will be subject to conditions of approval to limit the days and times of noise-generating construction activities (Exhibit 4, Condition No. 21).
 Therefore, the proposed project will not be detrimental to the public interest, health, safety, convenience, or welfare.